istreight/eggbeatr/README.md

 The checklist updates automatically when the Instructors, Lessons, or Private Lessons components are updated.

 In addition to minimum values, there is also a threshold on maximum values.
 In short, there must be enough slots to place lessons.
-As an example, six instructors ay teach six lessons, however, one instructor may not teach six lessons.
+As an example, six instructors can teach six lessons, however, one instructor may not teach six lessons.

 The product of this section is a list of schedules that meet the input requirements.
-Since there is usually more than one possibility, these many possibilites are displayed.
+Since there is usually more than one possibility, these many possibilities are displayed.
+An individual schedule may be exported as a PDF document for further use, such as distribution.
 There are cases where only one possibility exists (i.e., private lessons only) and only one schedule will be created.